Saint John The Baptist – John the Forerunner

 John meets Jesus

-As John’s fame grew, Jesus heard about this man who had become a phenomenon, sought him out and became one of his followers.
+As John’s fame grew word got back to Jesus about this man who had become a phenomenon and he sought him out and became one of his followers.

 John baptized Jesus, along with many others, in the River Jordan.

-John’s downfall came when Herod had him thrown into prison for publically accusing him of divorcing his wife, Phasaelis and unlawfully marrying his brother Philip’s wife, Herodias.
+John’s downfall came when Herod had him thrown into prison for publicly accusing him of divorcing his wife, Phasaelis, and unlawfully marrying his brother Philip’s wife, Herodias.

 When at Herod’s Birthday celebration, Salome, Herodias’s daughter, danced for Herod, he was so delighted he exclaimed that he would reward her with anything her heart desired.